 In the Trans-Atlantic Agenda ultimately agreed upon in December, the two sides take a practical, action-oriented approach to strengthening economic ties.
-Yet, these actions are placed in a broader, more context-that Trans-Atlantic visionary of a Marketplace characterized by the progressive reduction or elimination of barrriers that hinder the flow of goods, services and capital between the United States and the EU.
+Yet, these actions are placed in a broader, more visionary context-that of a Trans-Atlantic Marketplace characterized by the progressive reduction or elimination of barrriers that hinder the flow of goods, services and capital between the United States and the EU.
 Moreover, both signatories pledge to "lead the way in opening markets for trade and investment" and recognize a "special responsibility to strengthen the multilateral trading system."